jordanofoster/comp-30151-final-year-project/docs/COMP30151 - Project Planning Document - Jordan Foster (N0913799).md

 > - Is the article widely used for legitimate purposes?

 In the context of the final year project, the only use of this tool would be in a manner that is presumably legitimate as a result of it requiring sign-off from the university.
-As stated before, the University may desire additional reassurance on this front, and discussion of any potential issues in this regard with the project supervisor have been ongoing and will continue.
+As stated before, the University may desire additional reassurance on this front through additional documents and forms, and discussion of any potential issues in this regard with the project supervisor have been ongoing and will continue.

 > - Does it have a substantial installation base?

-Although it would be preferred to be able to display the final year project code as part of a portfolio (for example on GitHub), the aforementioned legal concerns are likely to restrict this, in which case the only 'installation base' would be the single device used for the demonstration, and any potential prospective employers that might request to see the project work directly.
+Although it would be preferred to be able to display the final year project code as part of a portfolio (for example on GitHub), the aforementioned legal concerns are likely to restrict this, in which case the only 'installation base' would be the device(s) used for development, the device used for the demonstration.
+Any potential prospective employers that might request to see the project work would likely be in direct violation of copyright law if they were to use the project themselves (assuming it has not been published on GitHub), and thus it can be reasonably safe to assume that they do not count as users for this purpose.

 To summarize, the author **does not believe the proposed project, in the scope of its production or its distribution thereof for marking purposes, would be likely to constitute an offence under the Computer Misuse Act 1990.** This analysis has only been undertaken in an attempt to exhaustively prove such a point and allay any concerns.

-#### 8.1.2 Additional Considerations for the University
+#### 8.1.2 Additional Considerations for The University

 The report itself, being part of a Literate Program, could also theoretically count as an 'article' under the legal definition provided under Section 3A(4), if it is in a digital format.
 Given that the rights to the submitted report are surrendered to Nottingham Trent University, however, the institution is by all means able (and encouraged) to redact parts of the report as seen fit if they intend to use it for other purposes.